 TD Bank does not state the compounding schedule on their website, however according to their CD rate calculator interest appears to be compounded monthly.
 Many banks, both online and brick and mortar, compound interest daily resulting in a higher annual percentage yield.

-As with most banks and credit unions, TD Bank has a 10 day grace period in which you can withdraw or add money to your CD penalty free.
+As with most banks and credit unions, TD Bank has a 10 calendar day grace period in which you can withdraw or add money to your CD penalty free.
 TD Bank will send you a notification prior to your deposit’s maturity, but you may want to have your own reminders set as well.
 If nothing is done during this grace period, your funds will roll into another CD of the same term and current APY.

 TD Bank No-Catch CDs